primap-community/primap2/docs/data_format_details.rst

 -----------  ------------------------------------------------------------------------  ----------------------------
-entity       what gas emission or other entity is measured                             yes gwp_context  which global warming potential context was used for calculating the data  if a gwp was used unit         in which unit the data is given                                           if dataset is not quantified
+entity       what gas emission or other entity is measured                             yes gwp_context  which global warming potential context was used for calculating the data  if a gwp was used units        in which units the data is given                                          if dataset is not quantified
 ===========  ========================================================================  ============================

 Additional rules: